wagov/wasocshared/docs/advisories/20240515001-Apple-Security-Updates-for-Multiple-Products.md

 ## Overview

-Apple has released security updates to address vulnerabilities in Safari, iOS, iPadOS, macOS, watchOS, and tvOS.
+Apple has released security updates for its latest versons in Safari, iOS, iPadOS, macOS, watchOS, and tvOS.
 A cyber threat actor could exploit some of these vulnerabilities to take control of an affected system.

 ## What is vulnerable?

-The vulnerability affects the following products:
+The vulnerability affects versions prior to the following lists of Apple products:

 - [Safari 17.5](https://support.apple.com/en-us/HT214103)
 - [iOS 17.5 and iPadOS 17.5](https://support.apple.com/en-us/HT214101)